 Around 39 million people in the world today are blind, most of them living in the developing world.
 Yet, in eight out of ten cases, blindness can be prevented or treated with proven, cost effective interventions.

-Over the past ten years, Seeing has Believing has evolved from an initiative by Standard Chartered Bank staff to pay for cataract operations into a project which helps prevent, treat and cure blindness across the globe, partnering with the International Agency for the Prevention of Blindness (IAPB) and leading international eye-care non-governmental organisations to improve access to eye-care in communities where help is most needed.
+Since Seeing is Believing was launched in 2003, it has evolved from an initiative by Standard Chartered Bank staff to pay for cataract operations into a project which helps prevent, treat and cure blindness across the globe, partnering with the International Agency for the Prevention of Blindness (IAPB) and leading international eye-care non-governmental organisations to improve access to eye-care in communities where help is most needed.

-In those ten years we have raised more than $75million, reached more than 53 million people, funded 2.97 million cataract operations, trained more than 145,000 health workers, supported 96 eye health projects, and distributed 611,000 pairs of spectacles.
+As of December 2014, we have raised more than $79 million, reached more than 65 million people, funded 3.4 million cataract operations, trained more than 161,000 health workers, supported 98 eye health projects, and distributed 712,000 pairs of spectacles.

 But now we’re doing even more.
 In 2013, we launched an Innovation Fund, designed to uncover and promote pioneering solutions to tackling blindness.
 This is enabling us to support new ideas such as using pain-free laser treatment to treat glaucoma, developing an online portal to deliver training to remote areas, and piloting a revolutionary approach to school screening in Africa.